mpumiii-mbatha/news_app/README.md

 NewsApp is a role-based publishing system that allows **journalists**, **editors**, **publishers**, and **readers** to interact with articles and newsletters.
 Journalists can write content, editors can review and approve, publishers can publish final articles, and readers can subscribe and read publicly available posts.

+## Documentation
+Full project documentation, including API reference, can be found in newsapp/docs.

 ## This project includes:
 - Role-based access control
 - Newsletter subscriptions